barnaba/Omelette-Vim-Snippets/README.md

     generalization handle
       source-object : son
       target-object : father

+## Customization
+Currently you can only customize the name of the temporary file, which `:Fromage` command creates, and the name of imageviewer you want to use.
+It is done by adding the following lines to your `.vimrc`:

+    "image viewer you want to use, default is eye of gnome let g:FromageViewer="eog"
+    "Where do you want the temporary file.
+Default is /tmp/asd.png" g:FromageFile="/tmp/asd.png"

 ### Snippets
 Most of snippets for complicated objects (such as relations) come in two flavours: short, and long.